Highlights of the Program

 - Describing how these standards support accurate financial reporting and regulatory compliance

-- Presenting the benefits for producers, pipelines, and storage operators across the CO₂ industry
+- The benefits for producers, pipelines, and storage operators across the CO₂ industry

 Q&A SESSION ON CO₂ MEASUREMENT FOR FINANCIAL AND REGULATORY NEEDS